genboy/Festival/README.md

   ie. edit: true (on) means no breaking/building by players. shoot: true (on) means no shooting by players.

     - edit: the area is save from building/breaking
-    - god: players in the area are save in god mode
+    - hurt: players in the area are save (previous god flag)
     - pvp: players in the area are save from PVP
     - flight: players in the area are not allowed to fly
     - touch: area is save from player interaction with doors/chests/signs etc.
     - animals: no animal spawning (including spawners & eggs)
     - mobs: no mobs spawning (including spawners & eggs)
-    - effects: player can not keep using effects in the area
+    - effect: player can not keep using effects in the area
     - msg: do not display area enter/leave messages
-    - passage: no passage for non-whitelisted players! (previously barrier flag)
+    - pass: no passage for non-whitelisted players! (previously barrier flag)
     - drop: players can not drop things
     - tnt: explosions protected area
     - fire: fire protected area (including spreading & lava)